OWASP/CheatSheetSeries/cheatsheets/Secrets_Management_Cheat_Sheet.md

 Next, the backup and restore procedures of the system should be regularly tested and audited for their security.
 A few requirements regarding backup & restore.
 Ensure that:

-- Ensure an automated backup procedure is in place and executed periodically; base the frequency of the backups and snapshots on the number of secrets and their lifecycle;
+- An automated backup procedure is in place and executed periodically; base the frequency of the backups and snapshots on the number of secrets and their lifecycle.
 - Frequently test restore procedures to guarantee that the backups are intact.
 - Encrypt backups and put them on secure storage with reduced access rights.
 Monitor the backup location for (unauthorized) access and administrative actions.

-Last, you should implement emergency ("break-glass") processes to restore the service if the system becomes unavailable for other reasons than regular maintenance.
+Lastly, you should implement emergency ("break-glass") processes to restore the service if the system becomes unavailable for reasons other than regular maintenance.
 Therefore, emergency break-glass credentials should be regularly backed up securely in a secondary secrets management system and tested routinely to verify they work.

 ### 2.9 Policies

 Consistently enforce policies defining the minimum complexity requirements of passwords and approved encryption algorithms at an organization-wide level.
-Using a centralized secrets management solution would help companies implement these policies.
+Using a centralized secrets management solution can help companies implement these policies.

 Next, having an organization-wide secrets management policy can help enforce applying the best practices defined in this cheat sheet.